Updated: Jul 9

 Our home is compact - we need a small to midsize dog so our space doesn't get overwhelmed

-While we're anxiously anticipating our perfect match, we have also begun to explore the necessities we will need to prepare for our furry friends' arrival.
+While anxiously anticipating our perfect match, we have also begun exploring the necessities we will need to prepare for our furry friends' arrival.
 We have a groomer and veterinarian in our neighborhood, and have attended their classes called, "How to Prep for a Pet."
-We're learning about cleaning the dog's teeth, chipping, toys and accessories, bedding and home grooming.
+We're learning about cleaning the dog's teeth, chipping, toys and accessories, bedding, and home grooming.

 Neem and Coconut Dog Wash

 Mix all ingredients and store it in a squeeze bottle.
 Shake the bottle gently before use.

 Did you know: coconut oil is known to cure hot spots, skin inflammations, odor problems, and yeast infections?

 Did you know: Neem oil has anti-bacterial and anti-inflammatory properties?
 It may help to remove ticks and fleas!

 As our search continues, I'll keep you posted, and can't wait to show off our dog when we find the best match!